Integration¶

 In order to receive the requests from the BFF we need to configure the Yarp

 module and add exposed headers.
-First, go to appsettings.json
+First, go to appsettings.json of your

 application BFF and add the service to Service Discovery Providers.